JoseRoca/WinFBX/docs/Windows GUI/Menu Procedures.md

 MFS_GRAYED    The item is grayed.
 MFS_HILITE    The item is highlighted
 MFS_UNCHECKED The item is unchecked.
-MFS_UNHILITE  The item is not highlighed.
+MFS_UNHILITE  The item is not highlighted.
 ```

 # <a name="AfxGetMenuItemText"></a>AfxGetMenuItemText